supr10/smallerOs/README.md

-please go to the "releases" tag to get to the currents releases i've lade
+please go to the "releases" tag to get to the currents releases i've made